 HUD Resources for Infectious Disease Prevention & Response:

-These resources, future HUD updates, Centers for Disease Control and Prevention (CDC) guidance, and Technical Assistance (TA) materials can be found on the HUD Exchange Disease Risks and Homelessness Page:
+These resources, future HUD updates, Centers for Disease Control and Prevention (CDC) guidance, and Technical Assistance (TA) materials can be found on the HUD Exchange Infectious Disease Preparedness and Response Page:

 - COVID-19: Essential Services for Encampments During an Infectious Disease Outbreak (HUD)